 I groaned, rolled my eyes at the strained humor, and set to work installing Mrs. Waite’s software.

 That night, I dully made myself a grilled cheese sandwich, poured a finger of precious, ill-gotten gin over stale ice, and holed up in front of my computer, wrapped in a blanket with tail draped limply from the back of my chair.

 For an hour, perhaps, I scrolled through blogs and forums.
-I read on my friends’ brighter lives.
+I read up on my friends’ brighter lives.
 I read threads I didn’t care about.
 After a certain point, I didn’t even read.
 I scrolled mechanically, and when I hit the bottom of the page, I’d click the ‘next page’ button.

 Or perhaps I read, I don’t know.
 Perhaps the pattern-matching part of my brain that recognized letters and words and sentences kept on doing its job.
 Perhaps words and meaning did flow through my mind, but none of it found any foothold.
 None of it stuck.

 It was a flashing icon in system tray that caught my attention, and I sheepishly clicked over to chat, wondering just how long it had been blinking at me.

 There, tinted cyan, was a message amid the general stream of chatter in the room, was a private message.
 With a force of will, I crunched my mind back into gear, and read to understand.

 Before I knew what I was doing, I was already well into my reply third reply, and by then, I had too much momentum to stop.